Lethal Pollution Killing 150 People Everyday in Delhi

 Moreover, companies and investors must not come to Delhi for setting up their businesses or for trade conferences as pollution can harm them as well as their families.
 Foreigners, who have come to stay in Delhi for their work, should preferably go back to their countries.
 Or, at least, they should not keep their children with them because Delhi’s pollution is very harmful for children.

-Although the air quality is always bad in the city, according to reports, the air quality in the national capital fell into the ”hazardous” category on November 5, a day after the Diwali festival.
+Although the air quality is always bad in the city, according to reports, the air quality in the national capital fell into the ”hazardous” category on November 5, a week before the Diwali festival.

 By Rakesh Raman, who is a national award-winning journalist and social activist.
 He is the founder of a humanitarian organization RMN Foundation which is working in diverse areas to help the disadvantaged and distressed people in the society.
 He also runs Green Group of Delhi.